jupyter/enhancement-proposals/binder-api/README.md

 }
 ```

-Get info on all running servers for a named environment
+Get info on all running servers for a named template

 ```
-GET /deployments/{envirnoment-name} HTTP 1.1
+GET /applications/{template-name} HTTP 1.1
 Authorization: 5c011f6b474ed90761a0c1f8a47957a6f14549507f7929cc139cbf7d5b89
 ```